JustineMHIL28/Portfolio/README.md

 - **Redux**: For state management in complex applications.
 - **Node.js**: For backend development and API creation.
 - **RESTful APIs**: For communication between the client and server.

+## Projects

+- **Portfolio Website**: A dynamic and responsive portfolio showcasing my web development skills.
+Built with ReactJS, the website features a modular design with interactive elements, reflecting my professional capabilities.

+## Work Experience

+Here’s a quick rundown of my work experience as a web developer.
+This portfolio highlights several projects I've worked on and the skills I've developed over time.

 ## Features